shixumeng-cas/shixumeng-cas.github.io/index.md

 # _Wave Propagation and Inverse Problem_
 ## Shixu Meng

-`Dr. Meng is currently Associate Professor at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.` Dr. Meng is interested in wave propagation and its inverse problems.
+Dr. Meng is currently Associate Professor at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+Dr. Meng is interested in `wave propagation and its inverse problems`.
 His long-term research goal is to address interdisciplinary challenges spanning science, engineering, and technology.
 His research has been focused on (1) Inverse acoustic and electromagnetic scattering, (2) eigenvalue problems and non-destructive testing in inhomogeneous media, and (3) wave propagation in periodic and complex media.

 ## 最新动态